customerio/ember-provide-consume-context/README.md

 defined the type elsewhere, of course.
 The explicit type assignment above is necessary, because returning a type through decorators automatically isn't supported in TypeScript.

+At the moment, context names must be strings.
+We have tried symbol keys, but Ember Inspector started throwing errors when parsing component trees where symbols were used as arguments, so we dropped that idea (for now, at least).

 Finally, to avoid typos when referencing context keys, and generally making it easier to maintain context definitions, we recommend declaring and exporting